Close Menu

 Yi Beun eventually returns to Sun-chaek with the herb, and it is one of many instances across The First Night With The Duke Episodes 3-4 where he proves his devotion to her.
 Whether protecting her from a fire after a night of drunken shenanigans, going toe-to-toe with her father, Cha Ho-yeol (Seo Hyun-chul), or risking death to nurse her back to health, Yi Beun is completely invested.
 And never once does Taecyeon make Yi Beun’s love feel unbelievable.
 The earnest expression in his eyes reveals everything to and for Sun-chaek.

 It’s why it’s difficult not to oscillate between awkwardness and support when The First Night With The Duke Episodes 3-4 shifts to the night of the Astronomy Club gathering.
 After Sun-chaek recovers, conversations occur between Jung Su-gyeom (Seo Bum-June) and Yi Beun, our quartet of lovers and other young nobility gather to drink and have fun.
 This presents an opportunity for Sun-chaek to try to get Eun-ae together with Yi Beun.
-However, in a complete 180 from the novel’s original trajectory, Yi Beun violently rejects Eun-ae, her gentle nature not appealing to him.
+However, in a complete one-eighty from the novel’s original trajectory, Yi Beun violently rejects Eun-ae, her gentle nature not appealing to him.

 It’s difficult not to feel bad for Eun-ae.
-Leading up to this point, she has always been the designated heroine, and it appears she is interested in Yi Beun.
+Up to this point, she has always been the designated heroine, and it appears she is interested in Yi Beun.
 All hopes appear dashed when he loudly proclaims he intends to marry Sun-chaek, but this is where another shift begins.
 A series of unfortunate events occurs, starting with Eun-ae’s rejection, followed by an allergic reaction, and then a fire erupts.
 She isolates herself for a period of time until an opportunity arises to become Yi Beun’s bride.
 Her actions after a conversation with her father point to her ambition, and paint a picture that maybe we don’t know who Eun-ae is after all.

 That is part of the fun of this variation of isekai storytelling.
 In novels, we only know what we’re told about a character.
 Throw in a surprise element like K, who is not only familiar with the story but is still changing everything off course, and we start to see new layers to these pre-established characters.
 However, Sun-chaek succeeds in righting the path for one love interest, and that’s Su-gyeom.
 He, of course, falls in love with Eun-ae after she offers to drink his alcohol for him.
 He’s so precious and innocent, it hurts.